Fails And Facepalms With Amazon’s Alexa: Don’t Let The Kids Near That Thing

 So you thought AI is cool?
-So you thought you can have Alexa watch over your kid?
+So you thought you could have Alexa watch over your kid?
 Wait till that AI starts spewing dirty words and purchasing expensive toys for your kid.

 CES 2017 was a flurry of crazy tech and this year, Amazon’s AI called Alexa has clearly taken the show.